kosli-dev/cli/docs.kosli.com/content/getting_started/part_6_approvals.md

 ### Quick note about a commit list

-When reporting or requesting an approval one has to keep in mind that `oldest-commit` has to be an ancestor of `newest-commit`.
+When reporting or requesting an approval keep in mind that `oldest-commit` has to be an ancestor of `newest-commit`.

 It's easy to verify locally in the repository using:
 ```shell {.command}